10 great gifts to give a seamstress for the holidays!

 - the fanny pack from Atelier Brunette

-- the Namaste coat (for the more advanced) and the Ninon jacket (for intermediates) from Coralie Bijasson
+- the Namaste coat (for advanced) and Ninon jacket (for intermediate) from Coralie Bijasson

-- the Hathor jacket and the Rainbow sweatshirt from Iam Patterns
+- the Hathor jacket and Rainbow sweatshirt from Iam Patterns

 - the elegant shirt or the dreamer pajamas from Les Beaux Gosses